grommunio/grommunio-documentation/admin/manual_core.rst

 AAPI can and will write to certain system configuration files, such as ``/etc/gromox``.
 The AAPI uwsgi application server itself runs unprivileged too and needs write permission there.
-The recommendation is ``root:gromox`` with mode 0775 on ``/etc/gromox``.
+The recommendation is ``grommunio:gromox`` with mode 0755 on ``/etc/gromox``.
 Individual files within that directory should be 0660 since they contain credentials sometimes.